sudaoxyz/SuChain/README.md

 ## Executables

-The go-ethereum project comes with several wrappers/executables found in the `cmd` directory.
+The SuChain project comes with several wrappers/executables found in the `cmd` directory.

 |  Command   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |